thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/customers-pe.md

 ### Edit customer

-You can edit the title, specify a home dashboard and edit the rest of the fields for this customer.
+The Tenant administrator can edit the title, specify a home dashboard and edit the rest of the fields for this customer.
 Let’s see how to do this:

 {% include images-gallery.html imageCollection="edit-customer-pe" showListImageTitles="true" %}

 ### Delete customer

-You can delete a customer account in two ways:
+The tenant administrator can delete a customer using one of the following ways:

 First way: